-Information on the services provided by the Health and Wellness Center can be found at http://www.hood.edu/campuslife/wellness.cfm.
+Information on the services provided by the Health and Counseling Center can be found at the Health and Counseling Services website.

-317- Mandatory Reporting Process for Clery Act, Title IX, and COMAR Regulations Law, Title 5-Children, Subtitle 7-Child Abuse and Neglect, Section 5-704 (Md.
-Code Ann.
-Fam.
-Law § 5-701)
+317 - MANDATORY REPORTING PROCESS FOR CLERY ACT, TITLE IX, AND COMAR REGULATIONS LAW, TITLE 5-CHILDREN, SUBTITLE 7-CHILD ABUSE AND NEGLECT, SECTION 5-704 (MD.
+CODE ANN.
+FAM.
+LAW § 5-701)